kanansnote/py-venn-diagram/README.md

 In this project, I'll try to create a solution by configuring this diagram for visualizing a career path with involving MBTI Cognitive Functions.

+The concept for this project was developed since January 2023, and the programming part started in May 2023.
+It's currently under development and a work in progress.

+## Beginning

 <img src="https://drive.google.com/uc?id=13WAcEf5QYzXnc5GwF26zYOI3BmL2MoGx" />

 Here three circles represents these following components: